Ohio OKs 2,000 child care sites, revises medical pot rules

 CASES

-Ohio has more than 560 cases and eight deaths across 49 counties.
-A handful of long-term care centers are being called hotspots for cases, accounting for 25 of the 62 intensive-care patients in Ohio.
+Ohio has more than 700 cases, including 116 health care workers, and 10 deaths.
+A handful of long-term care centers are being called hotspots for cases.

+The state Controlling Board on Wednesday added $15.6 million to the Ohio Department of Health's budget to provide supplies to front-line healthcare workers.
+The bipartisan legislative board approves a wide variety of state spending.

 The state is limiting testing to those who are hospitalized and to health care workers.
-The Ohio Department of Health said people with suspected symptoms should call a medical provider first, but seek immediate help if symptoms are serious, such as difficulty breathing or shortness of breath.
+The Health Department said people with suspected symptoms should call a medical provider first, but seek immediate help if symptoms are serious, such as difficulty breathing or shortness of breath.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.